platformsh/platformsh-docs/docs/src/languages/php/_index.md

     ```

     When you configure your app to connect via a TCP socket, the `$PORT` environment variable is automatically set.
-    See more options on [how to configure the upstream](../../create-apps/app-reference.md#upstream).
+    See more options on how to [configure where requests are sent](../../create-apps/app-reference.md#upstream).
     You might have to configure your app to connect via the `$PORT` TCP socket,
     especially when using web servers such as [Swoole](swoole.md) or [Roadrunner](https://github.com/roadrunner-server/roadrunner).
 4. (optional) override redirects: